sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

     sudo apt-get install sqlite3 libsqlite3-dev nodejs

-## Install bundler
-With the installation of ruby the *gem* program is installed.
-This allows to install gems from [rubygems.org](https://rubygems.org/).

-To install bundler run

-    gem install bundler

 ## Install git

 Secondhand is managed in a Git repository.
 We install Git with